JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra.md

 <td>

-Specify a newline\-separated set of `+-:path` rules to define which files and folders are to be involved in the files collection process (by default and until explicitly excluded, the entire checkout directory is monitored).
+Specify a newline\-separated set of `+-:path` rules to define which files and directories are to be involved in the files collection process (by default and until explicitly excluded, the entire checkout directory is monitored).
 The path can be relative (based on the [build's checkout directory](build-checkout-directory.md)) or absolute and can include Ant-like wildcards.
 If no `+:` or `-:` prefix is specified, a rule as treated as "include".

 Rules on any path must come in the order __from more general to more concrete__.
 The top level path must always point to a directory.
 Specifying a directory affects its entire content and subdirectories.
 Note also that Swabra is __case-sensitive.__

 Examples:

-* `-:*/dir/*` excludes all `dir` folders and their content
+* `-:*/dir/*` excludes all `dir` directories and their content
-* `-:some/dir, +:some/dir/inner` excludes `some/dir` folder and all its content except for the `inner` subfolder and its content
+* `-:some/dir, +:some/dir/inner` excludes the `some/dir` directory and all its content except for the `inner` subdirectory and its content
 * `+:./*file.txt` includes only the specified file in the build checkout directory into monitoring
 * `-:file.txt `excludes the specified file in the build checkout directory from monitoring